Share:

 Those solicitors who are still prepared to represent parties and assist them with their clients’ cohabitation agreements normally take substantial care in the drafting of the agreements and, after an agreement’s signature, keeping records in safe custody including a copy of the signed agreement, file notes and copy of a comprehensive written letter of advice to their clients.
 This information is normally kept in case that the solicitor may require it as evidence in a future court case disputing the validity of the cohabitation agreement.

 More recently, it has become less common for courts to set aside cohabitation agreements.
-Still, it is very important fo the lawyers and the parties to remain cautious about the agreement they wish to enter into.
+Still, it is very important of the lawyers and the parties to remain cautious about the agreement they wish to enter into.

 Why Do Courts Set Aside Cohabitation Agreements?

-– There are various specific requirements for a cohabitation agreement to be valid which are listed in the Family Law Act.
+There are various specific requirements for a cohabitation agreement to be valid which are listed in the Family Law Act.
 [7] The Family Law Act also lists various reasons why cohabitation agreements may be set aside.
 [8]

 Sometimes, parties and their solicitors make basic mistakes when drafting or executing cohabitation agreements.
 Cut and paste jobs lead to incomprehensible clauses, and incomprehensible agreements when even the names of the parties change without warning from John and Jenny to David and Debbie.